rkgupta1/Hotel-Booking-EDA-/README.md

 ## Challenges
 ```
 (1) There was a lot of duplicate data.
-(2) Data was present in wrong datatype format.
-(3) Choosing appropriate visualization techniques to use was difficult.
+(2) Choosing appropriate visualization techniques
-(4) A lot of null values were there in the dataset.
+(3) A lot of null values were there in the dataset.